 2.01(1)(i) The student’s progress toward securing scholarships, work-study, student loans and grants;

 2.01(1)(j) Other data reflecting student progress toward postsecondary and workforce readiness, including the student’s understanding of the financial impact of postsecondary education.

+2.01(1)(k) The student’s scores on basic skills or assessment tests and based on an analysis of the scores, the student’s level of postsecondary and workforce readiness (PWR) at the time of the test.
+If a student’s scores indicate that he or she is at risk of being unable to demonstrate PWR prior to or upon high school graduation, school personnel shall work with the student and the student’s parent or legal guardian to create an intervention plan that identifies the necessary courses and education support services that the student requires to achieve PWR prior to or upon high school graduation to be prepared to continue into a postsecondary education option.

-2.01(2)(a) Each ICAP is accessible to educators, students, parents legal guardians, and Approved Postsecondary Service Providers; and
+2.01(2)(a) Each ICAP is accessible to educators, students, parents, legal guardians, and Approved Postsecondary Service Providers; and

 2.01(2)(b) Each ICAP portfolio shall be transferable in print or electronic form for internal and external district use so that when a student transfers from one school or district to another, his/ her career and academic plans follow him/her;